tylergregg/unity-webgl-youtube/README.md

 Safari (Mac and iOS) had a bug where videos wouldn't play when refreshing the page.
 It doesn't happen when the iframes are predefined, so in `index.html` you'll see a bunch of iframes with the same `youtubeStaticPlayer` id.
 If that isn't enough to handle all the videos in your scene, copy and paste that iframe declaration as many times as you need.
 It's messy, but I couldn't find another way around the problem.

 ## What else?
 Interaction is limited to click to play/pause/unpause and playlist next/previous buttons.
 Interacting with the iframes directly would require using the mouse cursor and temporarily disabling pointer events on the Unity player.
 This is possible, but awkward.

-Fullscreen mode doesn't work yet.
+Fullscreen mode works, except when exiting in Safari the canvas is in the wrong position for 10-20 seconds before shifting back into place.
+No idea why.

 My quaternion math is a mess.
 Help.